IDEAtlas/ai-dua-mapping/README.md

 ![datasource](https://github.com/user-attachments/assets/65bb5856-e2c3-449e-bad2-3bac8aa5b085)

-Fig. 2: Input data to train the AI model
+Input data to train the AI model

 The benchmark dataset can be freely downloaded from Data Archiving and Networked Services (DANS) using the following link: https://doi.org/10.17026/PT/X4NJII